-The classical textbook tells you that you're immutable after a certain point, that in fact, you can no longer change.
-After your teens, your neurocognitive code is set in place.
+The classical textbook tells us that our brains are immutable after a certain age, that in fact, our neurocognitive code is set in place right after our teens.

-It's therefore vital that the information you choose to digest and the pathway you decide to take enhance the brain's flexibility rather than deteriorate it.
+It’s therefore vital that the information we choose to digest and how we categorize it ameliorate the brain’s flexibility rather than deteriorate it.

-You may be born with a set number of preconditions, but that will never account what you can gain from trial and error.
-Neuroplasticity ensures that you can redesign your brain if you so wish.
+We may be born with a set number of preconditions, but that will never account for what we can gain from trial and error.
+Neuroplasticity ensures that we can redesign our brains as we wish.